emmamarichal/betania-patmos/README.md

 - Readers: Preschool and early primary students
 - Purpose: Creating worksheets and educational materials
 - Guidelines: Avoid decorative elements and loops, especially in letters like b, v, and w.
-- Compatibility: The typeface must function in office software and be integrated into Google Drive.
+- Compatibility: The typeface works with office software, and it would be ideal if it could also be integrated into Google Drive.
 - OpenType Features: Follows Rosalie Wagner’s documentation for contextual alternates (CALT).
 - Purpose: This is not a display typeface or one intended for designers; it’s designed specifically for classroom use.